BryanL2303/ip/README.md

 # Klee project

 This is a chatbot modeled after a character Klee from a game Genshin Impact.
+This was a school project for a software engineering module.
+The project has concluded.
+This was an individual project and the template was provided here, https://github.com/nus-cs2103-AY2324S2/ip.
+Through this project I have learnt the iterative workflow for software development.

 ## Setting up in Intellij